 On December 30, 2020, the Company issued a total of 34,500 shares of Series A Convertible Preferred Stock, par value \$0.001 per share.
 Pursuant to the certificate of designations, the Series A Convertible Preferred Stock will automatically convert into shares of the Class A Common Stock (the "Conversion Shares") at a conversion price equal to 70% of the initial price per share of the Class A Common Stock.
-If the IPO shall not have occurred by December 31, 2021, the Company shall redeem and repurchase for cash all of the outstanding shares of Series A Convertible Preferred Stock for a purchase price equal to (a) the product of multiplying the \$10.00 Stated Value of each outstanding share of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock shall be converted into Conversion Shares, no Dividend shall accrue or be payable.
+If the IPO shall not have occurred by December 31, 2021, the Company shall redeem and repurchase for cash all of the outstanding shares of Series A Convertible Preferred Stock for a purchase price equal to (a) the product of multiplying the \$10.00 Stated Value of each outstanding share of Series A Convertible Preferred Stock by the total number of outstanding shares of Series A Convertible Preferred Stock, plus (b) all accrued and unpaid Dividends at 9% per annum.
+In the event that the Series A Convertible Preferred Stock shall be converted into Conversion Shares, no Dividend shall accrue or be payable.